The Equation of Love and Death

 The Equation of Love and Death (李米的猜想 (lǐ mǐ de cāi xiǎng, Li Mi's Supposition)) is a 2008 Chinese drama film written and directed by Cao Baoping and starring Zhou Xun.
 It tells the story of Li Mi (played by Zhou Xun), a Kunming cab driver who longs for the day she can be reunited with her missing boyfriend.
 After a case of mistaken identity, a kidnapping, and a threat of extortion, Li Mi's dream may be on the cusp of becoming a reality.

 The Equation of Love and Death is a Chinese (Huayi Brothers) and Hong Kong (Sundream Motion Pictures) co-production.
 It is Cao's second solo feature after 2006's Trouble Makers.
-The film premiered in China on September 18, 2008 in Shanghai and had its North American premiere at the 2008 Vancouver International Film Festival where it was part of the Dragons and Tigers side competition.
+The film premiered in China on September 18, 2008, in Shanghai and had its North American premiere at the 2008 Vancouver International Film Festival where it was part of the Dragons and Tigers side competition.

 Plot

-Li Mi, a chain smoking taxi driver in the Chinese city of Kunming has been searching fruitlessly for her lost boyfriend for years.
-One day she picks up two strangers which turn out to be desperate criminals (Wang Baoqiang and Wang Yanhui) engaged in drug smuggling and importation of narcotics ingested in their stomachs.
-The two men kidnap Li and force her to drive to a designated location, however midway on a refuel stop at a petrol station, she signals to the attendant to call for help.
-After escapes, Yanhui dies due to the leakage of the package inside his stomach resulting in organ failure.
+Li Mi, a chain smoking taxi driver in the Chinese city of Kunming has been searching fruitlessly for her missing boyfriend for years.
+One day she picks up two strangers who turn out to be desperate criminals (Wang Baoqiang and Wang Yanhui) engaged in drug smuggling and importation of narcotics ingested in their stomachs.
+After the man intended to intercept and transport the drugs to the final location mysteriously commits suicide and falls off a bridge, the two men then kidnap Li and force her to drive to the designated location.
+However, midway on a refuel stop at a petrol station, she signals to the attendant to call for help.
+After Li escapes, Yanhui dies due to the leakage of the package inside his stomach resulting in organ failure.
+Then, at the police station, Li sees a man who she is sure to be her missing boyfriend, but who claims to not know her and goes by a different name, along with a new woman, supposedly his new girlfriend.
+After she wildly chases after him, he finally confesses that he does know her, but doesn't want anything to do with her anymore.
+Later, we find that he is also caught up in some sort of drug ring, and commits suicide by throwing himself over the bridge as well, symbolically landing on Li's car.
 The film ends with her finding out the fate of her boyfriend who left her a safe deposit box of money and a letter telling her to start a grocery store.